 Scarcely reported, non-monetary contributions can also be important: volunteers can provide a substantial human resource for managers of MPAs, from site maintenance to site monitoring.
-This can be a useful complement to professional activities and can cover a large part of funding gap, as noted by Watson et al., 2014.
-In some cases, partnerships between MPA managers and scientists cover research and monitoring needs in the MPA.
-These two examples of non-monetary contribution were not taken into account in the analysis but
+This can be a useful complement to

-BOX 1: 2012 FINDINGS ON FINANCIAL SOURCE DIVERSITY
+2012 FINDINGS ON FINANCIAL SOURCE DIVERSITY

 Funding comes primarily from governments (89% of MPAs - including MPAs who did not give their budgets); only 12 MPAs have funding from NGOs and international donors (see Fig. 83).